-For Yadira Caraveo, becoming a pediatrician, an accomplished legislator, and a successful advocate for children all started with a dream: her parents’ dream.
+For Dr. Yadira Caraveo, becoming a pediatrician, an accomplished legislator, and a fighter for middle- and working-class families in Congress started with a dream: her parents’ dream.

 Yadira’s parents came to Colorado from a small town in Mexico, looking for a better life.
-They didn’t have much education or much money, but they knew that hard work and caring for others are the values that build strong communities and family.
-They raised their four children with those values — on a construction worker’s pay in the Adams County home they still live in — doing whatever it took to put them on a path to success.
+They didn’t have much education or much money, but they knew hard work and caring for others are the values that build strong communities and family.
+They raised their four children with those values — on a construction worker’s pay in the Adams County home where they still live.
 All four were able to go to college and graduate in the span of a single generation, an incredible testament to the American Dream.

-Yadira chose to be a pediatrician in Adams County, but with 65% of her patients’ families on Medicaid, she quickly understood that truly helping children required a lot more than what she was able to do as a doctor.
-Too many families she saw were falling through the cracks, struggling with job opportunities, health care costs, child care, and paying rent.
+She chose to be a pediatrician in Adams County, but with 65% of her patients’ families on Medicaid, Yadira quickly understood that helping children required more than what she was able to do as a doctor.
+Too many families she saw were falling through the cracks, struggling with rising health care and drug costs, child care, limited job opportunities, and high housing costs.

-In Congress, Yadira will continue her commitment to the families she sees every day in Colorado, building on her work to lower health care costs, address the high cost of housing, combat climate change, protect a woman’s right to choose, and stop Republicans from taking away Americans’ right to vote.
+Every day in Congress, Yadira continues her commitment to the Colorado families she saw as a doctor and meets every day as their representative – working to lower health care costs, address the high cost of housing, combat climate change, and protect a woman’s freedom to choose.

-In Congress, Yadira will be driven by the same values her parents taught her and her siblings — to work hard and always finish what you’ve started, and to jump in to help without being asked.
-She will fight to make loud the voices of Coloradans long ignored in Washington, particularly those of Brown, Black and Indigenous communities.
+And every day in Congress, Yadira is driven by the same values her parents taught her and her siblings — to work hard, always finish what you’ve started, and to jump in to help without being asked.